kohn/rsi/README.md

 status including CPU usage, memory usage and virtual machine information via TCP sockets.

-RSI server works as daemon process and listens to port 7209.
+RSI server works as daemon process and listens to port 7209(could be change in rsi.config).
 After connected to a client, it reads message from client and send corresponding message in JSON format back to client.